Can I reschedule my period?

 This may seem a ridiculous question, but here goes.
 I have a trip planned to Hawaii and just realized that during my vacation time, I am scheduled to be on my period.
 Needless to say, that will definitely slow down my plans for ocean swimming and loads of tropical sex with my boyfriend.
 Is there a way to safely alter my cycle by missing birth control pills or other means?

-A good question that's surely been on the minds of many women...
-How can menstruation time be rescheduled if it's to arrive during vacation, on your wedding night or during your honeymoon, when you finally hook up with your long distance lover, etc.?
+A good question that's surely been on the minds of many trying to avoid their monthly visitor while traveling...
+How can menstruation be rescheduled if it's to arrive during vacation, on your wedding night, during your honeymoon, when you finally hook up with your long distance lover, etc.?
+Well, you’re in luck because there are some solutions!
 If you're already on the birth control pill and have been using it for a few cycles, you can probably successfully reschedule your period for your trip.
 How well this works will depend on the specific birth control pill you're taking, as some are more effective at doing this than others.
-It's a good idea to talk with your health care provider, gynecologist, or nurse practitioner before attempting to adjust your cycle, because they will be most familiar with your cycle and how it can be shifted.
+Some birth control pills are considered monophasic, meaning all active pills in a month’s pack are identical.
+Other birth control pills are multiphasic, with hormonal doses differing by the week.
+In general, it’s easier and more effective to skip a period when using monophasic pills.
+Not on the pill?
+It’s also possible to skip periods when using the NuvaRing!
+However, it’s not recommended to reschedule when using the contraceptive patch due to increased risk of blood clotting.
+In any case, it’s recommended to talk with your health care provider, gynecologist, or nurse practitioner before attempting to adjust your cycle, because they will be most familiar with your cycle, birth control methods, and how it can be shifted safely.

 - 21-day OC pack users: Instead of going through the pill-free week, start the next pack of active pills the day after finishing an active pack.